-Permanent retainers, or lingual retainers, are retainers that are bonded to the teeth and cannot be removed except by your orthodontist.
+Permanent or lingual retainers are bonded to the teeth and cannot be removed except by your orthodontist.
 A wire is bonded to the back of the front teeth to hold them in place.
 They are not easily seen and will not alter speech but do require extra attention to remove tartar with flossing.
 The pros of permanent retainers are that they aren’t removable, so they can’t be lost, and it’s difficult to damage them since they stay in your mouth.
 You also don’t have to worry about how long you wear them each day because they are in all the time.
 The con is that these retainers make it more difficult to floss, and you can experience more tartar buildup on your teeth.
-That’s why it’s vital to visit your dentist regularly, particularly with these retainers.
+That’s why visiting your dentist regularly is vital, particularly with these retainers.

 A set of retainers is included with the cost of your treatment, so you don’t have to worry about that!
 However, if your retainers are lost or damaged, you will be expected to pay the cost to repair or replace them.

 There is more to having retainers than just wearing them.
-It’s important to maintain them as well because you will be using them for a long time.
+Maintaining them is important because you will be using them for a long time.
 It isn’t unusual to need minor adjustments to your retainers now and again.
 Once an Ohana Orthodontics patient, always an Ohana Orthodontics patient.
-You are always welcome and encouraged, to give us a call to schedule a retainer check-up or adjustment.
-We will make sure the retainers are keeping your teeth right where they need to be.
+You are always welcome and encouraged to call us to schedule a retainer check-up or adjustment.
+We will ensure the retainers keep your teeth right where they need to be.

-If you forgot to wear your retainers for several months or years, call and schedule an appointment with Dr. Rachel Yamakawa and we will check and make sure that your original retainers can still be used or whether we need to get you a new retainer.
-We promise that we understand if you fell out of the habit of wearing your retainers and our team will never shame you for it.
+If you forgot to wear your retainers for several months or years, call and schedule an appointment with Dr. Rachel Yamakawa.
+We will check whether your original retainers can still be used or whether we need to get you a new retainer.
+We promise that we understand if you fell out of the habit of wearing your retainers, and our team will never shame you for it.

-It’s also important to keep your retainers cleaned regularly and to report any damage right away.
+It’s also important to keep your retainers cleaned regularly and report any damage immediately.
 If you do lose or damage your retainers, call us immediately.
 We’ll take care of the problem.
 Ohana Orthodontics is here to help!

 After several months of hard work, you deserve to have a beautiful smile that will last a lifetime.
 Retainers will help do that for you!
-While you will need to wear them almost 24/7 for the first few months after finishing your braces or Invisalign treatment, you can usually reduce that to overnight only afterward.
-Dr. Rachel Yamakawa will make sure you know the plan for wearing your retainers after braces or Invisalign.
-You will need to wear your retainers for your lifetime, but just think of the gorgeous smile you’ll have for the rest of your life – a true forever smile!
+While you must wear them almost 24/7 for the first few months after finishing your braces or Invisalign treatment, you can usually reduce that to overnight only afterward.
+Dr. Rachel Yamakawa will ensure you know the plan for wearing your retainers after braces or Invisalign.
+You will need to wear your retainers for your lifetime, but think of the gorgeous smile you’ll have for the rest of your life – a true forever smile!

-Dr. Rachel Yamakawa at Ohana Orthodontics in Canby, Oregon is dedicated to seeing you succeed in not only getting but keeping that gorgeous smile.
-That’s why we give you so many options when it comes to your retainers.
-If you have questions about retainers or treatment, you can schedule an appointment at our Canby, Oregon office and we will be happy to answer them and get you started on the road to your perfect smile!
+Dr. Rachel Yamakawa at Ohana Orthodontics in Canby, Oregon, is dedicated to seeing you succeed in getting and keeping that gorgeous smile.
+That’s why we give you so many options regarding your retainers.
+If you have questions about retainers or treatment, you can schedule an appointment at our Canby, Oregon office, and we will be happy to answer them and get you started on the road to your perfect smile!